UPDATE: McMinn County seniors identified as victims in fatal crash days before graduation

 Both were set to graduate from McMinn County High School this weekend.

 Kaitlyn Bohannon tells us her brother, Cameron, would have been celebrating his 18th birthday on Thursday.
-She shares that Cameron had attended his senior prom and was set to graduate on the 20th.
+She tells us Cameron had just gone to his senior prom and was set to graduate on the 20th.

-Sonny Hicks says his brother, Robert, had plans to enter the Army after graduation.
+Robert Hick's brother Sonny says Robert was planning to enter the Army once he graduated.

 The THP report stated two other students were transported to the hospital and are in stable condition.
 The names of these students have not been released.